-This ordinance requires all employers to pay the new minimum wage of $10.50 per hour for all employees beginning July 1, 2016, subject to certain limitations.
+This ordinance requires all employers to pay the new minimum wage of $11.00 per hour for all employees and tipped employee receive $6.10 per hour beginning July 1, 2017, subject to certain limitations.
 All businesses operating within Chicago and/or employing persons working within Chicago are required to comply.

 |Plastic Bag Recycling